marcj/marcj/README.md

 **Deepkit®** - Founder
 <br/>
 <br/>
-The open-source devtool and analytical training suite for insightful, fast, and reproducible modern machine learning.
+The new open-source devtool and analytical training suite for insightful, fast, and reproducible modern machine learning.
 <br/>
 <br/>
 <a href="https://deepkit.ai">deepkit.ai</a> -